ChallahBack83/surfs_up/README.md

 june_temps_df.head(10)

 ```
-With the descriptive statistics in separate cells, I wanted to be able to compare them more closely, so I turned each of them into a dataframe and combined them using the following code, which produces the combined dataframe below.
+With the descriptive statistics in separate cells, I wanted to be able to compare them more closely, so I turned each of them into a dataframe and combined them using the following code, which produced the combined dataframe below.
 ```
 dec_info = dec_temps_df.describe()
 june_info = june_temps_df.describe()